IepIweidieng/TJAPlayer3/tja.md

 Scope: per&ndash;play-side (placed before the [`#START`](#start--end) command)

+Effect target: notes

 Use the *<ruby>**パ**<rt>**Pa**</rt> **パ**<rt>**pa**</rt> **マ**<rt>**Ma**</rt> **マ**<rt>**ma**</rt> サ<rt>Sa</rt> ポー<rt>poo</rt> ト<rt>to</rt></ruby>* "Parent Support Mode"/Helping Hand Mode gameplay rules from the official arcade games for certain song in the *<ruby>簡<rt>Kan</rt> 単<rt>tan</rt></ruby>/<ruby>か<rt>Ka</rt> ん<rt>n</rt> た<rt>ta</rt> ん<rt>n</rt></ruby>* Easy difficulty, where the amount of players is fixed to 1 and the inputs from all players are combined to play the song.

 Reference: <https://taiko.namco-ch.net/taiko/en/howto/papamama.php#papamama>

 *Unspecified*: The behavior when the amount of play-sides specified by the [`STYLE:`](#style) header is not 1.

-From: TJAPlayer3-f
+From: TJAPlayer3-f v1.7.2.0

 ### #START / `#END`

-Scope: per&ndash;play-side (enclosing the notechart definition)
+Scope: per&ndash;play-side (enclosing the notechart definition), sequential

 Respectively **start** / **end** the region of notechart definition.